 London’s Chinese New Year Celebrations are Free and Fabulous

 Did you know that London’s Chinese New Year celebrations are the largest outside Asia?
-This bright and colourful lunar festival brightens up grey and cold London skies in February and attracts thousands of Chinese visitors to the capital.
+This bright and colourful lunar festival brightens up grey and cold London skies and attracts thousands of Chinese visitors to the capital.
 Better still, they’re free.